Top 7 Deep Learning Frameworks Shaping the Future of AI

 PyTorch

 PyTorch is an open-source machine learning framework primarily developed by Facebook’s AI Research lab (FAIR).
-It is widely used for applications such as deep learning and a rtificial intelligence research due to its flexibility and dynamic computation graph capabilities.
+It is widely used for applications such as deep learning and artificial intelligence research due to its flexibility and dynamic computation graph capabilities.
 PyTorch is written in Python, so it’s easy to use for most developers.

 Advantages: